 The interaction proxy is an advance technique for improving smartphone application's accessibility.
 By inserting the interaction proxy between the manifest and the original app interfaces, the visual elements (e.g., layouts, fonts, buttons, etc.) of applications can be modified.
 My current focus is developing interaction proxies for retrofitting kid's ebooks and games.
 The goal is to increase the accessibility for junior users with intellectual disability.

-The BigTabTablecloth application is designed specifically for assessments and managements in the rehabiliatation.
+The BigTabTablecloth application is designed specifically for upper-limb motor assessment.
 The app challenges patients' motor control ability by setup a unique series of lights.
 Users need to touch the green light to turn it off.
 This app allows physicians and patients adjust many gaming attributes, including the sequence, the size, the color, the time limit and more.
 Game results (the location and the time of each touch on the screen, the time gap between actions, etc.) and the patient's physical information will be saved in output files for health-related purposes.
-This work is beneficial for patients with neglect syndrome, stroke, and more.
+This work is beneficial for individuals with illnesses related to upper-limb motor deficits, such as neglect syndrome and stroke.

 ♦ Wearable Sensing Device Based Biofeedback System